llm-bible/llm-bible.github.io/_publications/kim2024interpretable.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.00066"}
   - {name: "Code", url: "https://github.com/ejkim47/induction-gram"}
-tags: ['Language Modeling', 'Has Code', 'Efficiency and Optimization', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Efficiency and Optimization', 'Has Code', 'Language Modeling']
 ---
 Recent large language models (LLMs) have excelled across a wide range of tasks, but their use in high-stakes and compute-limited settings has